Wednesday, October 7, 2020

 The promotion was called NWA Hollywood Wrestling, and under LeBelle, was an innovator in closed-circuit broadcasts for wrestling.

-According to Dave Meltzer at the Wrestling Observer, Mike LeBelle was the brother of Gene LeBell, and that the two spelled there last names differently, despite the legitimate relationship.
+According to Dave Meltzer at the Wrestling Observer, Mike LeBelle was the brother of Gene LeBell, and the two spelled there last names differently, despite the legitimate relationship.

 Thanks to William Murdock for sending this photo.